collapsed-stacks/startups/questions/15/startup-with-mailing-address-in-a-different-state.md

 - tagged: `united-states`, `taxes`, `pennsylvania`, `new-york`
 - score: 4

-<p>My company is registered in the state of Pennsylvania in the US and I plan to open a Post Office box for my company in the state of New York.</p>
+My company is registered in the state of Pennsylvania in the US and I plan to open a Post Office box for my company in the state of New York.

-<p>Will this count as physical presence in New York for the purposes of taxes?</p>
+Will this count as physical presence in New York for the purposes of taxes?

 ## Answer 42